NatiHernandez/my_portfolio/README.md

+This is a resposive page created with HTML and CSS.

 You can see my porftolio here:

- <a href=https://natihernandez.github.io/my_portfolio/>Natalia Hernández</a>
+ <a href=https://natihernandez.github.io/my_portfolio/ target="_blank">Natalia Hernández</a>